 It’s about to be the sport centre of the world

-Two of the world’s biggest sporting events will be held in Japan over the next two years: Rugby World Cup matches are on in 12 cities in September 2019 and the Tokyo Olympics will be held from July 2020.
+The world’s biggest sporting event will be held in Japan in 2020; the Tokyo Olympics in July.
 Even if you’re not a sports enthusiast, there’s nothing quite like getting swept up in the energy that only a stadium full of die-hard sports fans can deliver.
 And in response to these globally recognised moments, the host cities are seriously upping their game in order to entertain the throngs of people that will descend with a slew of new restaurant, hotel and bar openings on the cards.

 Its little islands are having a moment

-Yes, Japan is all islands but its outlying archipelagos are drawing the attention.
+Yes, Japan is all island but its outlying archipelagos are drawing a new kind of attention.
 The beaches of Okinawa, in the country’s southernmost reaches, are renowned for their white sand, crystal-clear water and all-round paradisiacal feel.
 Meanwhile, the surreal haven of Naoshima, in the Seto Inland Sea, is an art-lover’s dream.
 Dotted throughout the town are a series of bizarre outdoor sculptures (you may have seen the enormous, saffron-yellow pumpkin on Instagram), a series of unusual museums and a collection of galleries housing unique wares.

 There’s no better place to see cherry blossoms